 Come join neighborhood Zumba instructor Julie on Saturdays at 11:15 a.m. in the Solarium. email@example.com Details

-STRENGTH & CONDITIONING CLASS — New!
+STRENGTH & CONDITIONING CLASS

 If you are looking to diversify your workout, increase morale, AND have fun, then come join our workout program with a certified personal trainer, Chloe Tennekon.
 Not only will you be working with others who share similar goals, but you’ll get to experience the motivation and originality that comes with working with a trainer.

 Washington Square Citizens’ League is a nonpartisan, not-for-profit educational organization dedicated to motivating Hopkinson House residents to become engaged in the political and social processes of the day.
 Founded in 1996, Washington Square Citizens’ League offers an array of activities, including informative programs and regular meetings organized around interest groups.
 Annual dues for membership are $10 per person or $20 per couple.
 The membership year is July 1 – June 30.
 WSCL Membership Form.
-Please contact Enny Cramer, Nelly Childress, or Susan Tomita for more information.
+Please contact Susan Tomita for more information.

 Monthly evening programs in the Hopkinson House Solarium feature local movers and shakers, who have included Governor Ed Rendell, Philadelphia Inquirer columnists, government officials, and political candidates.
 Events offer the opportunity to meet-and-greet over refreshments before the program and Q&As.
 All Hopkinson House residents and their guests are welcome.

 - PHILADELPHIA CANDIDATES NIGHT

 Tuesday, May 7, 7:00 p.m. in the Solarium